oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 * Updated the historic note about the fragment URL clarifying that the Session History API means browsers can use the unmodified authorization code flow
 * Rephrased "Authorization Code Flow" intro paragraph to better lead into the next two sections
 * Softened "is likely a better decision to avoid using OAuth entirely" to "it may be..." for common-domain deployments
+* Updated abstract to not be limited to public clients, since the later sections talk about confidential clients
+* Removed references to avoiding OpenID Connect for same-domain architectures
+* Updated headers to better describe architectures (Apps Served from a Static Web Server -> JavaScript Applications without a Backend)
 * Minor typo corrections

 -02